TemariVirus/Budget-Tetris/README.md

 It must be a positive whole number.

 #### TargetChangeInteval
-The delay, in milliseconds, after which
+The delay, in milliseconds, after which the current targets will be changed.
+This setting only affects the *Random* targetting mode.[^3] It must be a positive whole number.

 ## Setting up bots

 [^1]: I have plans to make the keybinds customisable in the future.
-[^PCTrash]: Note you cannot do a perfect clear without clearing any lines, even though clearing 0 lines can still technically be considered a line clear.
+[^2]: Note you cannot do a perfect clear without clearing any lines, even though clearing 0 lines can still technically be considered a line clear.
+[^3]: The *Random* targetting mode is used by default and currently there is no way of changing it.